-If the UE indicates that it is capable of DMRS bundling [maxDurationDMRS-Bundling-r17] on the NR SUL band and UE is configured for DMRS bundling on SUL carrier or the UE indicates that it is capable of DMRS bundling [maxDurationDMRS-Bundling-r17] on the NR UL band and UE is configured for DMRS bundling on NR UL carrier, the requirements for phase continuity in clause 6.4.2.5 apply for the corresponding SUL carrier or NR UL carrier, respectively.
+If the UE indicates that it is capable of DMRS bundling maxDurationDMRS-Bundling-r17 on the NR SUL band and UE is configured for DMRS bundling on SUL carrier or the UE indicates that it is capable of DMRS bundling maxDurationDMRS-Bundling-r17 on the NR UL band and UE is configured for DMRS bundling on NR UL carrier, the requirements for phase continuity in clause 6.4.2.5 apply for the corresponding SUL carrier or NR UL carrier, respectively.
 Only one band can be configured with DMRS bundling at a time.